 Prof Tom Moultrie

-Professor Moultrie has a long history of involvement with UCT administration.
-He was a member of the UCT National Union of South African Students (NUSAS) SRC in 1989–90, served for several years on the Executive of the UCT Academics' Union, including terms as President from 2014-2015, and was an elected non-professorial member of UCT’s Senate from 2008-2014.
+Moultrie has a long history of involvement with UCT administration.
+He was a member of the UCT National Union of South African Students (NUSAS) SRC in 1989–90, served for several years on the executive of the UCT Academics' Union, including terms as president from 2014 to 2015, and was an elected non-professorial member of UCT’s Senate from 2008 to 2014.

 Ms Bulelwa Nobuzwe Ngewana

-CEO of the Cape Town Partnership, Bulelwa Ngewana is a qualified town planner with extensive experience in managing and coordinating public-private partnerships.
-Prior to her appointment to the CEO position in 2012, Bulelwa worked in a number of senior roles at the Cape Town Partnership, including Deputy CEO and Managing Director since joining the organisation in 2004.
+Chief executive officer (CEO) of the Cape Town Partnership, Bulelwa Ngewana is a qualified town planner with extensive experience in managing and coordinating public-private partnerships.
+Prior to her appointment to the position in 2012, Ngewana worked in several senior roles at the Cape Town Partnership, including deputy CEO and managing director, since joining the organisation in 2004.

-With a deep passion for cities, Bulelwa regards herself as a collaborative urbanist who strongly believes that cities are for people.
-She campaigns for city development strategies that put people first, a prerequisite for creating a just society.
-It is this ethos of people first that has informed her work at the Cape Town Partnership – managing developing and promoting Cape Town’s broader central city as an economically thriving, creative and valued public and private space for all Capetonians, in which they can live, learn work and play.
+With a deep passion for cities, Ngewana regards herself as a collaborative urbanist who strongly believes that cities are for people.
+She campaigns for city development strategies that put people first as a prerequisite for creating a just society.
+It is this ethos of people first that has informed her work at the Cape Town Partnership – managing, developing and promoting Cape Town’s broader central city as an economically thriving, creative and valued public and private space for all Capetonians, in which they can live, learn, work and play.

-A sought after public speaker, Bulelwa serves on the board of several local and international boards, including:
+A sought-after public speaker, Ngewana serves on the board of several local and international boards, including: